KILLERDUTCH/CSS-Forensics/README.md

 CSS Forensics tracks these occurrences and reports them as forensic findings.

-If the stylesheet contains heavy usage, it can also generate a global warning:

-HIGH

-Heavy !important usage

-8 priority overrides detected.

 ---

-🧱 High "z-index" Detection
+High "z-index" Detection

-Extremely large "z-index" values can be a sign of an uncontrolled stacking system.
+Extremely large "z-index" values can indicate an uncontrolled stacking system.

 Example: